LavaCode/gwennies-webshop/notes.md

 1. Responsive productpage (see change on flex if screen is wider then 1200px) Can we make this prettier?
 2. border radius on small screen
+3. suggestion: homepage has 6 tiles now, render for when screen is small enough to display them pretty